Norrie sets up Djokovic meeting in Rome

 World number one Iga Swiatek eased into the last 16 in the women's event but sixth seed Coco Gauff was beaten.

-Norrie, the 13th seed, looked strong from the start against his opponent, ranked 92nd in the world, and broke for an early 3-1 advantage and built on that, breaking again in the eighth game.
+Thirteenth-seed Norrie looked strong from the start against his opponent, ranked 92nd in the world, and broke for an early 3-1 advantage and built on that, breaking again in the eighth game.

 As the match went on, Fucsovics struggled on his serve and Norrie twice took advantage to go 5-1 up and within sight of victory.

-However, out of nowhere, the British number one started to struggle as the Hungarian staged a mini revival, twice breaking Norrie as he served for the match and saving five match points - four on his own serve - on his way to levelling it at 5-5.
+However, out of nowhere the British number one started to struggle as the Hungarian staged a mini revival, twice breaking Norrie as he served for the match and saving five match points - four on his own serve - on his way to levelling it at 5-5.

 Norrie held his nerve to go 6-5 up but his opponent levelled again to force the tie-break.

-Despite losing the first two points and then going 3-1 down, Norrie started to show the aggression that had been lacking in the latter part of the set.
+Despite losing the first two points then going 3-1 down, Norrie started to show the aggression that had been lacking in the latter part of the set.
 He seemed to find another gear and went 6-3 up before winning on his seventh match point.

+Djokovic recovered well from his second-set struggle which saw Dimitrov win four games in a row before he raised his level again in the decider.

+But the Serb was critical of the condition of the centre court surface at the Foro Italico.